Strengthen your Beckman Center fellowship application with this guide to the application process and selection criteria.

 - Oral history

-Learn how to conduct an oral history interview as a method to create a permanent archival record and digital transcript of a renowned scientist’s life and work; identify and develop an interview pool of 4 to 6 interviewees that complements our current collection; and conduct interviews.
+Learn how to conduct an oral history interview as a method to create a permanent archival record and digital transcript of a renowned scientist’s life and work; identify and develop an interview pool of 4–6 interviewees that complements our current collection; conduct interviews; process transcripts for online access.